KHDR

-KHDR (96.9 FM) and KNAC (94.9 FM) are radio stations licensed to Lenwood and Baker, California.
-Owned by Richard Heftel, they broadcast an active rock format branded as Pure Rock KNAC.
+KNAC (96.9 FM) and KHDR (94.9 FM) are radio stations licensed to Lenwood and Baker, California.
+Owned by The Drive, LLC, a joint venture between Heftel Broadcasting Company and Point Broadcasting, they broadcast an active rock format branded as Pure Rock KNAC.
 Similarly to sister station KRXV, the stations serve the Interstate 15 and Interstate 40 corridors, targeting travelers from California to Las Vegas and Laughlin, Nevada.

 History

-KHDR first signed on in 2002.

-In 2004, KHWZ (100.1 FM) in Ludlow, California broke from the Highway Country trimulcast and switched to "The Drive".
+Both stations signed on in 2002 as "The Drive", with the call signs KHDR on 96.9 and KHRQ on 94.9.
+In 2004, KHWZ (100.1 FM) in Ludlow, California, which had previously carried Highway Country, switched to "The Drive".
 KHWZ went silent on February 25, 2011.

 In early 2017, parent company KHWY, Inc. filed for chapter 11 bankruptcy, and the Highway Stations — KHDR and KHRQ, plus The Highway Vibe (KRXV, KHWY, KHYZ) and Highway Country (KIXW-FM, KIXF) — were put up for auction.
 Heftel Broadcasting won the auction with a $620,000 bid, with Educational Media Foundation having offered $525,000 for just KRXV and KHYZ.
+Point Broadcasting would maintain a 32.3% minority stake in the stations.

 In 2018, the Drive stations switched formats from mainstream rock to adult hits.
 On December 26, 2020, the stations returned to rock.